institut-de-genomique/Kfir/README.md

 #Running Kfir
         Usage : kfir -g <genome file> -r <reads file> -o <output prefix> {Options}
-        !!
-Note : Arguments with * are required, the other are optionnal !!

 #Option
 the script needs the argument with '*' the other are optionnal.